Skparab1/images/README.md

 - can be searched for on my [search page](https://skparab1.github.io/search) (to be done)
   - probably not render photos
     - would take too much time to load
+  - maybe thumbnails using a large image cropped

 - issue with object order
 - text is displayed before images